One month free — 20 contractor spots, then they're gone.

 7. Masonry, concrete, and roofing — all hail-damage-driven in years following major MSP-area storms.

-How verification works in Minnesota
+How verification works for MN contractors

 Electrical contractors are licensed under the Board of Electricity.
 Master and journeyman electrician credentials are tracked separately.